Nouvelle Vague (2025 film)

 Nouvelle Vague is a 2025 comedy-drama film directed by Richard Linklater.
-Starring Guillaume Marbeck as Jean-Luc Godard, Zoey Deutch as Jean Seberg, and Aubry Dullin as Jean-Paul Belmondo, it follows the shooting of Breathless, one of the first feature films of the Nouvelle Vague era of French cinema, in 1959.
+Starring Guillaume Marbeck as Jean-Luc Godard, Zoey Deutch as Jean Seberg, and Aubry Dullin as Jean-Paul Belmondo, it follows the shooting of Breathless (1960), one of the first feature films of the French New Wave of cinema.

-The film had its world premiere at the main competition of the 2025 Cannes Film Festival on 17 May 2025.
-It was theatrically released in France by ARP Sélection on 8 October 2025, and played in select theaters in the United States on 31 October 2025, before streaming on Netflix on 14 November.
+Nouvelle Vague had its premiere at the 2025 Cannes Film Festival on 17 May 2025.
+It was theatrically released in France by ARP Sélection on 8 October and received a limited theatrical release in the United States on 31 October, before streaming on Netflix on 14 November.